andreisilviudragnea/solana-replay-history/README.md

 ## 3. Download the ledger archive from Google Cloud Storage for the highest slot less than the tx slot

 The ledger archive contains the ledger data (transactions, blocks, slots, forks) for a specific range of slots.
+In Solana, the accounts state (stored in snapshot archive) is decoupled from the ledger (stored in ledger archive).
+A running validator needs all account states at a specific snapshot slot, but only a part of the ledger, for some recent slots.

 From the same [257034560](https://console.cloud.google.com/storage/browser/mainnet-beta-ledger-europe-fr2/257034560) bucket, download